Ammons downplays previous election issues, rebukes national election fraud rhetoric

 “This is an effort to remind you that in Illinois, we have the strength of local management, local oversight of our elections process,” Tazewell County Clerk John Ackerman said.

-But he downplayed the issues the county has faced in the past few election cycles, including long wait time and a lawsuit over the mishandling of ballots in 2022, and a reprimand from the state board of elections for counting ballots early in 2020.
+He also downplayed the issues the county has faced in the past few election cycles, including long wait times and a lawsuit over the mishandling of ballots in 2022, and a reprimand from the Illinois Board of Elections for counting ballots early in 2020.

-“I think the mistakes or the error as or misinformation that you may be describing has not stopped people from wanting to or has not made the voters of Champaign County reluctant or untrustworthy of this process,” Ammons said.
+“I think the mistakes or the errors or misinformation that you may be describing has not made the voters of Champaign County reluctant or untrustworthy of this process,” Ammons said.

 Champaign County is one of only a few counties in the state that allows any registered voter in the county to vote at any polling location.
 In 2022, that system quickly led to a back up with long wait times, and officials sending voters to other polling locations entirely.